CZ-NIC/knot-resolver/tests/packaging/README.rst

 Packaging tests
 ===============

-Packaging tests used pytest, docker and each directory with subdirectory *packaging* is called as *component*.
+Packaging tests used pytest, docker and each directory with subdirectory *.packaging* is called as *component*.

 Run tests for all components: